 The advent of YouTube and the internet as a whole revolutionized how human beings consume information.
 With each passing year, the percentage of learning that is done in a traditional classroom decrease as a seismic shift to internet-based learning happens in our education industry.
 From open courses online to YouTube classes and videos, there are very few forms of knowledge that are unique to a four-wall classroom.
 The latter particularly has seen strong growth from tutors, educators with one of the leading names being Michael Stevens, the owner of the popular YouTube channel, Vsauce.

-Vsauce, the channel which was established by the American educator in 2007 has grown to be one of internet’s leading source of learning covering different types of knowledge, from mathematics to Weirdos of the Month.
+Vsauce, the channel which was established by the American educator in 2007 has grown to be one of the internet’s leading sources of learning covering different types of knowledge, from mathematics to Weirdos of the Month.
 Learn about the channel and its creator by reading below.

 When a platform like YouTube is invented and launched for the general use, smart men like Michael Stevens, often look for ways to take advantage and educate a wider audience.
 That was the rationale that led to the creation of Vsauce on June 30, 2007.
 However, greatness cannot be rushed; thus while it was launched in 2007, the channel was inactive until 2010 when its creator and the channel itself were ready to undertake the journey to educating the masses.